Berkshires

 FREE to all.

 Open year-round, daily, sunrise to sunset.
-Allow a minimum of one hour (upon arrival).
+Allow a minimum of two hours.

 Please note that the parking lot is not plowed in winter.